Our Services

 Bog Turtle Surveys

 HA has over 50 years’ experience surveying for Bog Turtles, with publications on research conducted in New Jersey, Pennsylvania, and North Carolina.
 HA currently employs one full-time staff bog turtle expert, Quillyn Bickley, who has been qualified by the U.S. Fish & Wildlife Service and several State Agencies.
-We are fully qualified to assist private landowners, developers, utilities, and non-profit organizations with all aspects of bog turtle surveys, including habitat evaluations, presence/absence surveys, and trapping surveys in MD, NJ, NY, and PA.
+We are fully qualified to assist private landowners, developers, utilities, and non-profit organizations with all aspects of bog turtle surveys, including habitat evaluations, presence/absence surveys, and trapping surveys in Connecticut, Delaware, Maryland, New Jersey, New York, and Pennsylvania.

 - Habitat Evaluation – Phase I Survey